CondorHalcon/condorhalcon.github.io/_posts/projectTemplate.md

         bool: true
 ---

-This is the full product description.
+This is the product description.